 A food processor should work fine.
 Use the same instructions as the blender.
 Enjoy!

 You certainly can!
-Plastic containers are better, storing in a glass container will result in a longer freeze time.
+Plastic containers are better for this homemade ice cream no machine process.
+Storing in a glass container will result in a longer freeze time before you can dig in!

 - Their base model makes 1 ½ quart and runs for about $55.